CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab6.md

 ## Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE

+Set up the GitHub Copilot plugin in IntelliJ IDEA and create a new Java project for coding.

 1. Navigate to the desktop and open the **IntelliJ IDEA Community** IDE.

    ![](../../media/E6-T1-S1.png)